-Semester Offered: Spring Description: This is an introductory course in the principles and course in the principles and practices of plant propagation.
-This course will focus on: (i) theoretical and applied aspects of sexual and asexual reproduction of plants and (ii) propagation of selected plants by seed, cuttings, grafting, layering, and micropropagation/tissue culture.
+Semester Offered: Spring Description: This is an introductory course in the principles and practices of plant propagation.
+This course will focus on: (i) theoretical and applied aspects of sexual and asexual reproduction of plants and (ii) propagation of selected plants by seed, cuttings, grafting, layering, and micropropagation/ tissue culture.